Pathfinder - Bard Archetypes Breakdown

 The Detective gives up a lot of the Bard's skills and combat buffs to really focus on investigation.
 While the investigation abilities would work really well for detective work, the archetype doesn't get you anything useful for other situations.

-Arcane Investigation: Instead of versatile performance the Detective gets a bunch of really good divination spells added to the Bard spell list, and gets some free spells known off of the list of new spells.
+: Instead of Versatile Performance the Detective gets a bunch of really good divination spells added to the Bard spell list, and gets some free spells known off of the list of new spells.

 Replaced Features: Bardic Knowledge, Inspire Courage, Inspire Heroics, Inspire Greatness, Versatile Performance, Well-Versed